Judgment of 07 April 2016 -

 Construction ban in the case of interference with air traffic control services (ATCS) facilities by building structures

-The decision incumbent on the Federal Supervisory Authority for Air Traffic Control (Bundesaufsichtsamt für Flugsicherung) under section 18a (1) second sentence of the German Aviation Act (LuftVG, Luftverkehrsgesetz) concerning whether the erection of building structures may interfere with air traffic control services facilities is not an administrative act.
+The decision incumbent on the Federal Supervisory Authority for Air Navigation Services (Bundesaufsichtsamt für Flugsicherung) under section 18a (1) second sentence of the German Aviation Act (LuftVG, Luftverkehrsgesetz) concerning whether the erection of building structures may interfere with air traffic control services facilities is not an administrative act.

 Sources of law